-For our 2017 Robo-Advisor Review we assessed, rated, and ranked eight different firms.
+For our Robo-Advisor Review, we assessed, rated, and ranked eight different firms.
 Instead of relying on website information and marketing materials as most editorials do, we opened and funded an account with each robo-advisor to acquire a true client experience.

-After opening, funding, and spending over 100 hours testing accounts with eight different robo-advisors, here is our list of the best robo-advisors of 2017.
+After opening, funding, and spending several hundred hours testing accounts with eight different robo-advisors, here is our list of the best robo-advisors of 2018.

 What is a Robo Advisor?

-A robo-advisor is a digital first, algorithmic driven investment advisor.
-While a formal advisory service uses humans to construct a diversified portfolio and provide financial advice, a robo-advisor relies on technology, algorithms, and academic portfolio theory to construct and maintain a diversified portfolio.
-Both traditional advisors and robo-advisors are regulated by FINRA and are required to file quarterly SEC disclosures.
+A robo-advisor is a digital-first, algorithmic driven investment advisor.
+While a formal advisory service uses humans to construct a diversified portfolio and provide financial advice, a robo-advisor relies on technology, algorithms, and academic portfolio theory to build and maintain a diversified portfolio.

 This guide will introduce investors to robo-advisors and their current role in the investment world.